 To be completely frank with you, ‘best’ is a very subjective word.
 A solution that works wonders for your competitor down the street may not work for your company!

-It’s really about figuring out whether this platform would work for you, given your marketing needs, how many contacts you have, and your budgeting constraints.
+It’s really about figuring out whether this platform would work for you, given your marketing needs, how many contacts you have, and your budget.

 Take a look at this breakdown of basic marketing needs by Constant Contact to figure out your exact requirements.

-While Constant Contact is definitely one of the better digital marketing platforms out there, it may not always be the best.
-Several alternatives are more cost-effective and offer the same features too.
+While Constant Contact is one of the better digital marketing platforms out there, it may not always be the best.
+Several Constant Contact alternatives are more cost-effective and offer the same features, too.

 Ultimately, it boils down to considering all these factors carefully before investing in one.
-And, hopefully, this article helps you on this journey and reduces your time spent on research.
+And, hopefully, this article helps you on this journey and reduces the time you spend on research.

 Read also: Constant Contact Pricing 101: Plans, User Reviews, and Comparison

-Now, let’s get to the burning question in all our minds right now.
+Now, let’s get to the burning question in all our minds.
 What are the best features offered by Constant Contact?
 Here’s a breakdown of our favorite features.

 Customer data and segmentation

-When you use Constant Contact, you’ll be able to import all your contacts from Microsoft Outlook, Excel, or Salesforce.
-You’ll be able to gather all your contact lists on the Contact Management Dashboard.
+When you use Constant Contact, you can import all your contacts from Microsoft Outlook, Excel, or Salesforce.
+You can also gather all your contact lists on the Contact Management Dashboard.

 Once you’ve imported contacts, this platform allows you to segment your contact list based on several factors like age, gender, customer location, and even previous customer behavior on your website.

 The more your contact list grows, the more important it becomes to segment your contacts.
-This is because you can send targeted, personalized marketing messages to different segments.
+You can send targeted, personalized marketing messages to different segments.

-This process is made easy because Constant Contact has the tools to automatically delete expired contacts and contacts who unsubscribe.
+This process is easy because Constant Contact has the tools to delete expired contacts and contacts who unsubscribe.
 This means you won’t have to waste your time doing this yourself.

 Drag-and-drop email editor